-This was just in time for our New arrivals: orphaned young bobcat, baby mouse, and 3 starving orphaned purple martin chicks.
+This was just in time for the new arrivals: orphaned young bobcat, baby mouse, and three starving orphaned purple martin chicks.

 Want to join us?
 A volunteers meeting, targeting the financial fitness of Wildwoods, rather than animal care directly, will be held on Tuesday, August 7.